|This is an unofficial version.

 (f) ten persons appointed by the Lieutenant Governor in Council, two of whom are students.

-6(1) Except as provided in this section, each member of the board is to hold office for three years, beginning on July 1 of the year the member is elected or appointed and continuing until a successor is appointed or elected.
+Except as provided in subsection (4), each member of the board is to hold office for the applicable period specified in this section, beginning on July 1 of the year the member is elected or appointed and continuing until a successor is appointed or elected.

-7(2) Despite subsection (1), the board may permit a member to serve a third term, but only if not more than 1/4 of the members of the board are serving a third term at any one time.
+The board may permit a member to serve for more than the number of consecutive years specified in rule 1 or 2, but only if no more than 1/4 of the members of the board have served for more than the specified number of consecutive years at any one time.

 (a) a member dies or resigns;

 (b) a member, other than the president or the chancellor, fails to attend three consecutive meetings without the board's permission, which may be given retroactively; or

 (c) a membership is terminated under subsection (2) or (3).